The Six Secrets to a Successful Product

 Companies' biggest mistake is failing to understand their market and potential customers out of the gate.
 You need to build a straw man for your product — even if it doesn’t exist — and socialize the concept with people and companies that would be potential customers.
 You need to be able to explain:

-• What your product does.
+What your product does.

-• Why it’s new and different.
+Why it’s new and different.

-• What value it provides.
+The value it provides.

-• How much you think it will cost.
+How much it will cost and why.

-• When you think you’ll be able to deliver it.
+When you think you’ll be able to deliver it.

 This means taking some chances because most people won’t sign an NDA to discuss your product over coffee.
 Find people you trust, refine your idea, iterate, and widen your circle.
-Then apply those ideas to your concept and design.
+Then, apply those ideas to your concept and design.

 3. The calendar is not your friend.
 Speed with quality is critical.

 Most industries are global now, and more investment dollars are available from more private sources than ever.
 The logical conclusion is that you need to be super-secret; however, the main learning is that time is of the essence.
 I have worked with several CEOs who have lost track of time.
 Eighteen months after I finish my work, the CEO will call me, saying, “We’ve made so much progress.
-We’ve done X, Y, and Z.” Except that the product was supposed to me in the market 12 months earlier.
+We’ve done X, Y, and Z.” Except that the product was supposed to be in the market 12 months earlier.
 Entrepreneurs are optimists, however, and love to tout their successes.
 My response is usually a more tactful version of, “Have you looked at the calendar lately?”
 While you’ve been working away, companies in the fast lane have passed you.

 4. The minimum viable product is key — revel in the feedback.

-Customers don’t expect your product to be perfect out of the gate.
-They do expect your product to provide something different that adds value by being easier, more efficient, or cheaper.
+Customers don’t expect new product to be perfect out of the gate.
+They expect your product to provide something different that adds value by being easier, more efficient, or cheaper.
 Lots of customers like to try new things, and they like to provide feedback.
 Getting v0.9 in the hands of customers, gaining feedback, and making modifications for v1.0 will save you time, make v1.0 of your product better, and make things easier on your budget in the long run because you won’t mass produce the wrong thing.

 5. Never lose the passion for your product, because the best products last a long time.

-As companies get bigger, they tend to view their products as parts of a portfolio, which, for business purposes, might make sense.
+As companies get bigger, they tend to view their products as parts of a portfolio, which, for business purposes, makes sense.
 In reality, their customers are married to individual products.
 They expect continued greatness.
 Most of the time, however, products that were once best of breed gradually slide down to average.
 Playing catch up when new products leapfrog your offerings in the market is hard.
 Just because a product reaches v3.0 and has a broad customer base doesn’t mean it shouldn’t continue improving.
 Let’s look at a few companies that continually improve their products and some that don’t:

 Apple

-• Launched with an extreme passion for products and customer experience.
+Launched with an extreme passion for products and customer experience.

-• It lost its way from the late 80s to the late 90s.
+It lost its way from the late 80s to the late 90s.

-• Found its way back and continues to innovate with beautiful products.
+Found its way back and continues to innovate with beautiful products.

-• It’s all about the products and user experience.
+It’s all about the products and user experience.

-• It’s also about an integrated experience combining design, manufacturing, chips, operating systems, software, logistics, and the sales & support experience.
+It’s also about an integrated experience combining design, manufacturing, chips, operating systems, software, logistics, and the sales & support experience.

 Microsoft

-• Generally takes a more price/performance-based approach.
+Generally takes a more price/performance-based approach.

-• Has embraced “open source technology” and made it their own with great results.
+Has embraced “open source technology” and made it their own with great results.

 IBM

-• Created modern corporate computing and the industry-standard PC.
+Created modern corporate computing and the industry-standard PC.

-• The old phrase was, “Nobody ever got fired for buying IBM!”
+The old phrase was, “Nobody ever got fired for buying IBM!”

-• Since 2000, the company has lost its way.
+Since 2000, the company has lost its way.

 IBM no longer sells many products that are considered best in class.
 The transition to cloud and mobile has been slow and inconsistent in execution.

-• IBM’s Red Hat acquisition is a $35 billion bet on cloud infrastructure that may determine the company's long-term future.
+IBM’s Red Hat acquisition is a $35 billion bet on cloud infrastructure that may determine the company's long-term future.

-• Constantly innovates.
+Constantly innovates.

-• Corrects technical and UI mistakes quickly.
+Corrects technical and UI mistakes quickly.

-• Listens to its users on issues related to service performance, which is hard, because they have 2.5 billion of them.
+Listens to its users on issues related to service performance, which is hard because they have 2.5 billion of them.

-• Creates innovative services for advertisers both on the web and on mobile.
+Creates innovative services for advertisers both on the web and on mobile.

-• Acquires best of breed companies to broaden its platform faster — sometimes paying a hefty premium.
+Acquires best-of-breed companies to broaden its platform faster — sometimes paying a hefty premium.

-• Hit significant headwinds over content moderation, its new cryptocurrency, consumer privacy, government relations around the world, and anti-trust concerns.
+Hit significant headwinds over content moderation, its new cryptocurrency, consumer privacy, government relations around the world, and anti-trust concerns.

 6. Great products lead to great exits.

-1. Market-leading products.
+Market-leading products.
 Therefore, keeping your eye on the product ball is critical.
 So is coming up with multiple products that are well-received and popular.

-2. Superior talent at the management level and below.
+Superior talent at the management level and below.
 Some acquirers are willing to pay $1 million per programmer for a high-performing software company before they value other parts of a company.
 Again, the talent is directly connected to the quality and market share of the product.

-3. Great financial performance.
+Great financial performance.
 Why do you get great financial performance?
 Because customers love your products and tell their friends.

 In Closing